 Late last week, FNBO Direct increased the rate of its Online Savings account by 15 bps to 1.75% APY.
 This is FNBO Direct’s second rate hike of the year.
 The last one was in late February when the rate went up 20 bps to 1.60%.
 Several of FNBO Direct’s recent rate hikes have followed the Federal Reserve’s rate hikes.
-In December 2015, FNBO Direct was the first internet bank to raise a rate following the Federal Reserve's rate hike.
+In December 2015, FNBO Direct was the first internet bank to raise a rate following the Fed’s rate hike.
 The event itself was more noteworthy than the actual rate increase, which added 20 bps to its Online Savings account; the result was a fairly unimpressive 0.95% APY.
 This past December, the Online Savings rate was bumped up to 1.40% APY two days after the Fed’s latest rate hike.
 In this most recent case, FNBO Direct’s rate hike comes just days before the Fed’s June meeting which is widely expected to result in another Fed rate hike.

 While FNBO Direct may not be the most familiar name when it comes to internet banks, FNBO Direct burst onto the scene in May 2007, offering a five month 6.00% APY promotion on its Savings account.
 Following the end of the promotional rate, the Savings APY began to drop and by early 2009 had fallen to 1.25% APY.